AndreSoftwareDeveloper/bankingApplication_client/README.md

 # Banking Application Client
 Mobile app created using the Angular and Ionic frameworks.

-Provides functionality of creating an account as a natural or juridical person, as well as log into an existing account, order a domestic transfer, or check the transaction history
+Provides functionality of creating an account as a natural or juridical person, as well as log into an existing account, order a domestic transfer, or check the transaction history.
+Monorepo contains two projects: source code of the application, and and actual build for Android.

 ## Requirements
 * Node.js (version 20.x or higher)